MStarmans91/CLMRadiomics/README.md

 imaging using a radiomics approach."

 ## Installation
-Only the PREDICT package, version 2.1.3, and the subsequent dependencies are required for the feature extraction, which can be installed through pip:
+For the feature extraction, only the PREDICT package, version 2.1.3, and the subsequent dependencies are required, which can be installed through pip:

     pip install "PREDICT==2.1.3"

+For the model optimization, additionally WORC, version 2.1.3, is required:

+    pip install "WORC==2.1.3"

 ## Usage
 The ExtractFeatures.py script can be used to extract all features.
 We provided